Aguas-ML/graficos/pessoas.md

 ---
-title: People
+title: Organizações Cibernéticas
-subtitle: The humans behind this project
+subtitle: As organizações e humanes na ÁguasML
 default_profile_img: /img/people/anonymous.jpg
 ---

-## Executive board
+## Board operativo

-These people are currently heading RECON.
+These people are currently heading ÁguasML.

 {% include list-circles.html items=site.data.people.executive_board %}

-## Members
+## Fazem parte

-Members are people actively involved in, and contributing to, RECON's activities.
+Members are people actively involved in, and contributing to, ÁguasML's activities.
-See [this page](../join) if you would like more information on membership.
+See [this page](../participe) if you would like more information on membership.

 {% include list-circles.html items=site.data.people.members %}